A Simple Template For Brand Strategy That All The Best Brands Use

 Joachim Blickhäuser, Head of Corporate and Brand Identity at the BMW Group

-IKEA have also been driven by the same WHY for decades.
+IKEA have had the same answer to WHY they exist for decades.

 In 1948 the founder introduced some furniture as a "sensible experiment" in their very first brochure.